 Building ARM64 Drivers with the WDK

-Starting with the Fall Creators Update, Windows 10 Desktop (Pro and S editions) can run on machines that are powered by ARM64 processors.
+Starting with version 1709, Windows 10 Desktop (Pro and S editions) can run on machines that are powered by ARM64 processors.
 However, because Windows 10 on ARM does not support x86 emulation of kernel-mode drivers, you must recompile kernel-mode drivers to ARM64 using the instructions below.

 On the Windows start menu, type Visual Studio Installer.
 Then on the Workloads tab, select Desktop development with C++.